Who will win in the PS5 vs XSX video game console war? Read more…

 Three main systems define the current generation of consoles:

-Both the PlayStation 4 and Xbox One launched in Australia in November 2013, while the Nintendo Switch arrived, tardily, in March 2017.
+Both the PlayStation 4 and Xbox One launched in 2013, while the Nintendo Switch arrived four years later.
 Since then, all three have had mid-generation hardware refreshes and have split their lines into high-end and cheaper options.

 The PlayStation 4 and Xbox One are functionally similar.
 Built around modified PC architecture, they're designed to sit in your living room and deliver high-fidelity gaming to your television.